-The Early Start program is California’s early intervention program for infants and toddlers with disabilities and their families.
+The Early Start program is California’s early intervention program for infants and toddlers for children under age 3 with disabilities and their families, as well as some infants that have a high risk of having a developmental disability.
 Early Start services are available statewide and are provided in a coordinated, family-centered system.

 Parents know their children better than anyone.
 The first three years are very important in a child’s life.
 If a parent, family member, caregiver, or professional has a concern about a child’s development, it is best to identify the concern as soon as possible.
 Families whose infants or toddlers have developmental delay or disabilities, or are at risk for developmental delay or disabilities, may qualify for early intervention services via the Early Start program.